Eat Cake for Charity!

 Isabella and I spent this Thanksgiving with my baby sister and my other siblings.
 My baby sister and I have been talking a lot.
 We hadn’t had a relationship until last year.
 Now, we’re making up for lost time!
 We weren’t able to be sisters before but we’re grown now.
 We don’t need someone to tell us whether we can talk to each other.
 Nobody is going to whoop us for behaving like sisters.
 And that’s what we are.

 Like our first meal at Cornerstone, our first meal in our new home was spaghetti.
-I felt gratitude and immense pride as we set up our new place.
-I knew it would be a home filled with love and safety, a true home.
-After a year in our basement apartment, we were able to move up to another unit in the same building.
-We cleaned out the old space and gave thanks.
-It cared for us that year that we lived there.
-That year of new beginnings and new relationships on our path to ever-growing peace and connection.
+I felt gratitude and immense pride as we set up our new place, making it a sanctuary filled with love and safety.
+In that year, we also explored unique experiences together, like discovering beste casino zonder cruks options online.
+While we indulged in a few games, we were reminded of the excitement in trying something new yet responsibly.
+After a year in our cozy basement apartment, we managed to move up to another unit in the same building.
+As we cleaned out the old space, we gave thanks for the shelter it provided, marking a year of new beginnings, growth, and deepening connections.

 “She was bent but not broken.